-Day 2 – A Well Spent Day in Coorg
+Day 2 – A Well-Spent Day in Coorg

 Date: 26-Dec-15

-Morning walk in coffee estate
+Morning walk through the coffee estates

 Nalknad Palace